arangodb/docs/3.7/aql/operations-search.md

     apply optimizations.
 Removes redundant or overlapping conditions, but can take quite some time even for a low number of nested conditions.
   - `"none"`: search the index without optimizing the conditions.
+- `countApproximate` (string, _optional_): controls how the total count of rows is calculated if the `fullCount` option is enabled for a query or when a `COLLECT WITH COUNT` clause is executed (introduced in v3.7.6)
+  - `"exact"` (default): rows are actually enumerated for a precise count.
+  - `"cost"`: a cost based approximation is used.
+Does not enumerate rows and returns an approximate result with O(1) complexity.
+Gives a precise result if the `SEARCH` condition is empty or if it contains a single term query only (e.g. `SEARCH doc.field == "value"`).

 **Examples**